 Building a Better Mouse Trap: Vape Shops in the 2020s

-Bottles on the shelf, hardware behind glass and the friendly employee behind the counter.
+Bottles on the shelf, the hardware behind glass, and the friendly employee behind the counter.
 The core model of the retail vape shop has scant changed in the vapor world since its inception.
-Forward thinking members of the vapor industry set their sights on the expansion of their vapor businesses, opening additional shops with a move toward franchising a goal for many.
-As competition grew in the vapor space, vape shops looked to high-end designs and remodels of their existing vape shops.
+Forward-thinking members of the vapor industry set their sights on the expansion of their vapor businesses, opening additional shops with a move toward franchising a goal for many.
+As competition grew in the vapor space, vape shops looked to high-end designs and remodel of their existing vape shops.
 Formica countertops became granite and marble.
-Laminate flooring became wood, tile and marble.
+Laminate flooring became wood, tile, and marble.
 Second-hand displays became custom cases with hardwoods and elaborate designs.
-As vape shops looked to diversify, many found beer to be a natural fit for the customer base of the vape industry.
+As vape shops looked to diversify, many found the beer to be a natural fit for the customer base of the vape industry.
 New products arrived on the market like nic salts and CBD, allowing vape shops to bring in an even more diverse customer base.

 THE CHALLENGES OF INNOVATION

 Beyond the regulatory changes and challenges facing the vape shops of the future, more will have to be done to innovate the vape space for the vaper of the 2020s.
 The pull of convenience stores for selling pod systems will prove a formidable challenge to the vapor industry.
 Vape shops will feel immense pressure to offer more convenient and fast options for consumers looking to get their vape.
 While broaching this model is certainly one approach that any vape shop could take, it is profoundly unlikely that it will ultimately lead to a business model capable of competing with a cemented brand like Mobile, Shell, or Wallgreens.
 Vape shops have a much better chance at being competitive if they continue to evolve their vape shops into a stronger customer experience.